 - Maintenance of confidentiality is not meant to reduce transparency but is required to enable board members to express themselves candidly and deal with difficult issues in a fair and unbiased manner without fear of repercussions.
 See BoD Governance document.

-- Have read and agree to abide by the Governing Documents.
+- Send email to Election Committee affirming they have read and agree to abide by the Governing Documents:

 - Once elected, agree to join teleconference for training on the Governing Documents.